Liddell Power Station: Closure and site rehabilitation

-AGL announced in 2015 and confirmed in 2017 that it intends to close the Liddell Power Station in 2022.
+AGL announced in 2015 and confirmed in 2017 that it intended to close the Liddell Power Station in 2022.
 The closure of this and other coal-burning power stations in Australia led the Prime Minister Malcolm Turnbull to seek advice from the Australian Energy Market Operator on extending the life of a number of them, to head off anticipated future electricity shortages.
-Turnbull said the government had been advised that if the Liddell plant were to close in 2022, there would be a 1000MW gap in base load, dispatchable power generation.
+Turnbull said the government had been advised that if the Liddell plant were to close in 2022, there would be a 1000 MW gap in base load, dispatchable power generation.
 The Turnbull government asked AGL to keep Liddell open beyond 2022, or to sell the Liddell Power Plant to Alinta Energy.
 In August 2019, AGL announced that three of the turbines would be able to be kept running until April 2023, to ensure reliable power supply to New South Wales during the 2022–23 summer.

 In December 2018, a proposed upgrade to the Bayswater Power Station was approved to be completed around the same time as the proposed closure of Liddell.
 Both are owned by AGL Energy and consume coal from the same mine.
 The upgrade approval did not impose tighter air emission controls, however AGL claimed that the closure of Liddell would result in a net improvement in air quality.

-The demolition process is expected to commence in early 2024 and take approximately two years.
+The demolition process was expected to commence in early 2024 and take approximately two years.
 Work will include removal of all main structures (boilers, chimneys, turbine houses, coal plant) and ancillary buildings, and levelling of the site using recovered crushed concrete.
 More than 90 per cent of the materials in the power station are expected to be recycled during demolition, including 70,000 tonnes of steel, more than the total weight of steel works for the Sydney Harbour Bridge.
 Critical infrastructure, such as transmission connections, will be retained to support the ongoing use of the site as an industrial energy hub, helping provide employment and essential economic activity for the region.
-Planning approval has already been granted for a 500MW/2GWh grid-scale battery.
+Planning approval has already been granted for a 500 MW/2 GWh grid-scale battery.

 Unit 3 was removed from service on 1 April 2022.
 Unit 4 was removed from service on 24 April 2023.
 Unit 2 was removed from service on 26 April 2023.
 The last unit, Unit 1, was removed from service on 28 April 2023.
 Since April 2022, Liddell has typically been generating 750 MW on average.

-There is a 200-hectare dam containing 39m tonnes of coal ash at the Liddell site, and heavy metals have leached into Lake Liddell.
+There is a 200-hectare dam containing 39 million tonnes of coal ash at the Liddell site, and heavy metals have leached into Lake Liddell.
 AGL has earmarked $1.5 billion for cleanup of the Liddell, Bayswater, Torrens Island and Loy Yang A sites.

-Construction of a 500 MW / 1,000 MWh grid battery started in 2025.
+Construction of a 500 MW / 1,000 MWh grid battery at the site started in 2025.

+As part of decommissioning the power station, the two 169 meter chimneys at Liddell were demolished with 260 kg of explosives each, in May 2026.